OriginProtocol/security/templates/Contract-Code-Review-Example.md

 - [ ] Never use "+" or "-", always use safe math or have contract compile in solidity version > 0.8
 - [ ] Check that all for loops use uint256

+#### Proxy
+- [ ] Make sure proxy implementation contracts don't initialise variable state on variable declaration and do it rather in initialize function.

 #### Black magic

 - [ ] Does not contain `selfdestruct`